'Sobering reading': New study reveals TVNZ has been overtaken as Kiwis' favourite platform

 The rapid change in the way New Zealanders consume music continues with 44 per cent streaming music each day up from only 23 per cent in 2014.

-The most popular music streaming side was Spotify, reaching 28 per cent of the Kiwi audience, Youtube on 21 per cent, Apple music on 3 per cent and Soundcloud on 2 per cent.
+The most popular music streaming side was Spotify, reaching 28 per cent of the Kiwi audience, YouTube on 21 per cent, Apple music on 3 per cent and Soundcloud on 2 per cent.